mikelawrence/WiFi-Gate-Controller/README.md

 <img src="meta/WiFi101_Firmware_Updater_3.png" width="662">

-Finally open the "Gate_WiFi_Controller.ino" sketch downloaded from GitHub.
+Finally open the "WiFi_Gate_Controller.ino" sketch downloaded from GitHub.
 Update the necessary defines for your Wireless network and MQTT server settings see the [Code README](code/README.md) for more information.
 Now upload it just like the "WiFi101 FirmwareUpdater" example.
 All done!

 # Acknowledgments
 [Arduino](www.arduino.cc) kindly develops open source hardware and software which makes writing software for the board incredibly easy.